canh25xp/GraduationThesis/OUTLINES.md

 Apply this architecture to GecWeb:

-- **Presentation Layer**: The web interface built using Flask and Bootstrap resides in this layer.
+- Presentation Layer: The web interface built using Flask and Bootstrap resides in this layer.
   It is responsible for rendering the input text box, output text box, and correction highlights.
-- **Application Layer**: The Flask RESTful API acts as the controller, handling user requests, managing the selection of GEC models, and coordinating the combination methods.
+- Application Layer: The Flask RESTful API acts as the controller, handling user requests, managing the selection of GEC models, and coordinating the combination methods.
-- **Data Layer**: Although no database is used in GecWeb, the GEC models and combination methods are considered part of the data layer in the context of the three-tier architecture.
+- Data Layer: Although no database is used in GecWeb, the GEC models and combination methods are considered part of the data layer in the context of the three-tier architecture.
   It handles the interaction with the underlying GEC systems and ensures that the corrected text is returned to the application layer.
   The GEC models (T5-Large, GECToR XLNet, GECToR Roberta) and combination methods (ESC, MEMT) reside in this layer.

-**Improvements**:
+Improvements:
 Although both the GEC models and the web interface can be hosted on the same server, separating them enhances modularity and scalability: the GEC models are hosted on a GPU-powered server, allowing the web interface to run on a CPU-focused server.

 ### 4.1.2 Overall design

-**UML Package Diagram**:
+UML Package Diagram:

 ```
 +-------------------+       +-------------------+       +-------------------+